I believe strongly that garden writing should both inspire and inform.

 If you, too, have been frustrated by gardening books that have disappointed because they are too general in their approach or authored by people (famous gardeners or not) gardening in climates or conditions too different from your own, let publishers know it.
 Nothing will change unless you write them a letter, pick up the phone, or dash off an email telling them you want regional books that are applicable to you.
 Or, you can leave a comment of support on this page.

-I’ve been writing for a living for over two decades, and writing about gardening for over 15 years.
+I’ve been writing for a living (at least in part) for (gulp!) three decades, and writing about gardening for over 20 years.
 I began around the time I completed my Master Gardener training in the early 1990s, making contributions to lifestyle publications before I became a staff editor at Fine Gardening magazine.
 Later, I returned to freelancing, adding my voice to Reader’s Digest garden and home books and a wide range of magazines while running the garden design business I started in 1998.
 My garden writing has appeared in Yankee, Fine Gardening, Valley, Indoors & Out and elsewhere.
-I have one book to my credit and two more in the works.
+I have two books to my credit and several in the works.
 For a comprehensive overview of my background as a writer and editor, please see my About Me page.